Hoopes process: Introduction

 It is a method used to obtain aluminium of very high purity.
 The metal obtained in the Hall–Héroult process is about 99.5% pure, and for most purposes it is taken as pure metal.

 However, further purification of aluminium can be carried out by the Hoopes process.
 This is an electrolytic process.

 The process

 A Hoopes cell consists of an iron tank lined with carbon at the bottom, containing three layers of molten metal; an alloy of copper, crude aluminium and silicon on the bottom (serving as the anode), a mixture of fluorides of sodium, aluminium and barium (cryolite + BaF_{2}) in the middle, and pure aluminium at the top.

 A set of graphite rods dipped in molten aluminium serve as the cathode.

 During electrolysis, aluminium is oxidised to Al^{3+} ions in the bottom layer.
-These ions migrate up through the middle layer before being reduced back to aluminium at the top layer.
-There, the aluminium can be tapped off at roughly 99.99% purity.
+These ions migrate up through the middle layer before being reduced back to aluminium at the top layer, where it can be tapped off.